 - Phoenix/West: 7710 West Thomas Road, Phoenix AZ 85033

-In 2012 there are 9,500 tags available for the Christmas tree-cutting program.
-That's almost double what we had last year!
-Also, unlike last year, in 2012 you can also purchase permits at the five Forest Service Offices:
+In 2013 there are at total of 10,650 tags available for the Christmas tree-cutting program (in 2012 there were 9,500).
+In 2013 you can also purchase permits at the five Forest Service Offices:

 - Apache-Sitgreaves National Forest (928-333-4301) - any tree species